 Msgr.
 Richard M. Liddy is Director of the Center for Catholic Studies, Seton Hall University and Former President of the Newman Association of America.
-He worked on the Birmingham Diocese Historical Commission in preparation for the beatification of John Henry Newman.
-He has written articles on Newman and on the relationship of Newman to Bernard Lonergan, S.J., who called Newman “my fundamental mentor and guide.”
-Pray Tell interviewed him after the news broke today that Newman is about to be canonized.
+He worked on the Birmingham Diocese Historical Commission in preparation for the beatification of John Henry Newman, who is to be canonized a saint this Sunday.

-How is the Newman Association of America responding to today’s news?
+How is the Newman Association of America responding to Newman’s canonization?

 Members of the Association have been praying for this and working for this for years.
-I know that this news fills them with joy.
-For many years I have dreamed of attending Cardinal Newman’s canonization and I hope that comes to pass.
+I know that this news [of his canonization] fills them with joy.
+For many years I have dreamed of attending Cardinal Newman’s canonization.

 Who was John Henry Newman?